xpire/blog/_posts/creating-responsive-animated-table-of-contents/2021-06-09-creating-responsive-animated-table-of-contents.md

   </div>
 ```

-{% include info.html text="I've had to escape the special characters to prevent accidental html injection into the example." %}
+{% include important.html content="I've had to escape the special characters to prevent accidental html injection into the example." %}

 ## CSS